 - Dark green hydrangeas

-- Windows turned picture frames (DIY project) – these are similar
+- Windows turned picture frames (DIY) with a dry brush paint treatment or these are similar

-Hop over to the other bloggers’ tablescapes and centerpieces for even more pretty table inspiration!
+Remember to hop over to the other bloggers’ tablescapes and centerpieces for more pretty table inspiration!